enghwa/MultiRegion-Serverless-Workshop/4_Testing/README.md

 [DynamoDB](https://aws.amazon.com/dynamodb) for storing application data.
 A good next step would be to start modifying this application to add your own features and explore these services further.

-Want to read this over again?
-[Go back to the beginning](../README.md)